tchapgouv/tchap-web-v4/patches/README.md

 How to make patches
 ---
- - modify the dependencies : in node_modules/matrix-react-sdk, or in the yarn-linked repo if you are using yarn links.
+ - Make some changes to dependencies files (matrix-react-sdk or matrix-js-sdk) : in node_modules/matrix-react-sdk, or in the yarn-linked repo if you are using yarn links.
  - add the info for your new patch `my-new-patch-name` in  `patches/patches.json`
  - run `yarn patch-make my-new-patch-name`